Thomasin McKenzie

 Taika Waititi and Thomasin McKenzie

 In 2020, Thomasin starred in the crime drama "Lost Girls," and in 2021, she appeared in the psychological horror film "Last Night in Soho" alongside Anya Taylor-Joy and Matt Smith.
-The movie is about a girl who mysteriously travels from the present day to London in the 1960s.
+The film follows a girl who mysteriously travels from present day to 1960s London.

-Before filming began, the director gave Thomasin an assignment: to watch 50 horror films to grasp the atmosphere he wanted on set.
-The only film she didn't watch was Dario Argento's "Suspiria" (1977); she simply didn't have the courage.
+Before filming began, the director assigned Thomasin homework: watch 50 horror films to understand the atmosphere he wanted on set.
+The only film she didn't watch was Dario Argento's "Suspiria" (1977); she just couldn't bring herself to watch it.

 In 2021, she also starred in "The Power of the Dog" with Benedict Cumberbatch and in M. Night Shyamalan's thriller "Old."

-Despite her fame in Hollywood, Thomasin has no plans to leave her native film industry.
-In an interview about her new New Zealand movie "The Justice of Bunny King" (2021), she said she wants to popularize it.
+Despite her Hollywood success, Thomasin has no plans to abandon her native film industry.
+In an interview about her new New Zealand film "The Justice of Bunny King" (2021), she said she wants to help promote it internationally.

 The Justice of Bunny King - Official Trailer